-Cooking Scallops in Cast Iron is as easy and simple as you can make them using only three ingredients, scallops, olive oil, and salt.
+This Pan Seared Scallops Recipe is as easy, simple and uses only three ingredients, scallops, olive oil, and salt.

 Delicate and creamy with a sweet caramelized crust, just like at the restaurants!
 Seared sea scallops are one of the best things you can eat, and making them yourself is much cheaper than dining out.
 The best part is that it takes less than 5 minutes to make them.